jakelashbrook/cocktails-ms3/README.md

 - My Code Institute Mentor Antonio Rodriguez, for always being on hand to encourage and motivate me towards finding valid solutions.
 - My partner, for putting up with me when stressed and in study mode.
 - The Code Institute Tutors, for steering me in the right directions to finding solutions for myself when needed.
+- The Code Institute Slack community for encouragement and support.